TramEFX/ancillary_claude_bootstrap/README.md

 ### "Token overflow / Routing folder too large"

-**Should never happen if architecture followed correctly.**
+**Should never happen with v2.0.0 if architecture followed correctly.**

 **If it does:**
-1. Check routing folder size (should be ~5-8k tokens max, not 50k+)
+1. Check routing folder size (should be ~5-8k tokens max with v2.0.0, not 50k+)
 2. Verify only 3 files in routing folder (not full manifests)
-3. Check memory_weight_index.json size (should be <5k tokens)
+3. Check manifest_index.json size (should be ~2.7k tokens in v2.0.0)
+4. Verify weight-based summaries: high-weight only, 30 words max
-4. If too large: You may have accidentally copied full manifests to routing
+5. If too large: You may have accidentally copied full manifests to routing
-5. **Fix**: Delete routing folder, copy only the 3 core files from original generation
+6. **Fix**: Delete routing folder, copy only the 3 core files from original generation

 ### "Initialization failed / Files not created"